frcdesign/FRCDesign.org/README.md

 # Steps
 - To clone the github reposity right click your desktop and select "Git Bash Here"
 - From there you can execute ```git clone https://github.com/davidsdesignserver/docs.git```
-- Close the current git back window and open the cloned folder.
+- Close the current git bash window and open the cloned folder.
 It should be named "docs"
 - Right click in this folder and open git bash again.
 - Execute ```python -m venv venv```
 - Execute ```source venv/scripts/activate```